laataiasu/laataiasu.github.io/content/post/2016-02-17-redefining-existence-from-silence-to-survival/index.md

 I don't know why the world is so disconcerting, other individuals are effortlessly engaging while I struggle.
 When I behave too amiably and act normally, they show no interest in me, and when I act mischievously, they talk behind my back.
 Only a few people want to befriend me, and after a long time, we feel like strangers, and I don't have any friends anymore.
 This cycle repeats in my life, and I envy those who have many friends, even if their friends are unpleasant.
 At least they have friends.
 I envy people with fervor; they know what they need to do.
 I am unaware of my own abilities; countless times I have contemplated but failed to grasp them.
 People surround me, yet I still feel alone, ignorant of my abilities and passions.
 I have read countless thought-provoking quotes, books, but they have been futile in helping me.
 I waste my time riding alone and playing games.
 Am I truly alive?
 My soul has perished; I have died countless times in this harsh world.
 Welcome to my existence.

-Alone, stressed, depressed, isolated, longing for death, yearning to vanish from this earth, contemplating suicide?
+Alone, stressed, depressed, isolated, longing for death, yearning to vanish from this earth, contemplating [[Suicide]]?
 You're not alone, there are many people like you.
 Spare me the chatter.

 Be grateful, there are many who are facing greater difficulties than you... enough of the talk.